It's not always clear what makes something 'digital.'

 Resources: equipment, money, products, facilities, real estate

 An asset creation model focuses on the production of things.
-Businesses with this model depend on the quality of their assets (be they food products, real estate, raw minerals, etc.) and their ability to reliably and efficiently deliver those assets to customers.
+Businesses with this model depend on the quality of their assets (food products, real estate, raw minerals, etc.) and their ability to reliably and efficiently deliver those assets to customers.
 These firms are constrained by their available inventory, buying power, and geographies.
 For example, an automaker can only make so many vehicles with the cash and lines of credit it has available.
-The value of an asset creation business is almost always limited by the supply of assets and demand for them.
+The value of an asset creation business is also limited by the supply of assets and demand for them in the market.
 For this reason, asset creation businesses tend to have a low degree of exponential multiplication.

 How do we attract the best talent and deliver the best experiences?